 But Hall was also considering the possibility of having to defend CODA's e-mail archiving practices in court.
 Because RISS is "a black-box solution" and fully supported by HP, Hall felt it to be unimpeachable.
 "I don't want to have my lawyers trying to prove that an e-mail hasn't been tampered with," he says.

 Indeed, legal concerns are the motivation for many customers of FrontBridge Technologies' Message Archive service, 40% of whom aren't regulated, says Dan Nadir, VP of product management at the company.
-"They come to us saying 'We just got sued' or they
+"They come to us saying 'We just got sued'

 Lawyers, Nadir continues, are increasingly viewing e-mail as a company's potential Achilles' heel. "[Lawyers] are using it as a weapon," Nadir says; they know that nine times out of 10, a company won't be able to produce the requested e-mail, thereby forcing them to settle the suit.